 Positive Youth Development Programs at Polson Middle School

 Positive youth development is an intentional, pro-social approach that engages youth within their communities in a manner that enhances youths' strengths; and promotes positive outcomes for young people by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their leadership strengths.

-Peer Helpers is for students at Polson who are considered trustworthy and helpful to their peers.
+Peer Helpers is for 7th and 8th students who are considered trustworthy and helpful to their peers.
 These students are trained in communication and problem solving skills.
-Two trainings are conducted throughout the academic year.
 The training consists of a weekend retreat and five additional weekly sessions.
 Upon completion of the weekend, Alumni Peer Helpers serve others through the following: peer supported tutorial services, easing the transition for new students, discussion groups with faculty to improve student/teacher communication and respect, assisting the guidance counselors in orientation programs for students coming to Polson School.
 They also work on community service activities to improve school culture.
-If interested you must fill out the Peer Helper registration form and follow the instructions carefully.
-Space is limited.
-For more information please contact Peg Butler at firstname.lastname@example.org or 203-245-5645.

 These trained peer helpers learn to respond effectively when their fellow students experience a wide range of difficulties, and they receive valuable coaching in connecting vulnerable peers to appropriate resources.
 If you are interested in this program please contact Peg Butler